Power of Attorney Wisconsin | 10 Types – Free Forms

 Governing Laws

-As with all other states in the United States, Wisconsin has specific laws that govern its power of attorney.
-These laws include the signing requirements, age certification, definition of the power of attorney, statutory forms, and other notable information.
+As with all other states in the United States, Wisconsin has specific laws that govern its POA.
+These laws include the signing requirements, age certification, definition of POA, statutory forms, and other notable information.
 The Uniform Power of Attorney for Finances and Property Act. present these laws and regulations.

 Wisconsin POA requirements

-State laws demand that for a power of attorney form to be valid in Wisconsin, the parties involved must agree, observing all protocols stated in the Uniform Power of Attorney Act.
+State laws demand that for it to be valid in Wisconsin, the parties involved must agree, observing all protocols stated in the Uniform Power of Attorney Act.

 • The principal’s full name and signature